Bob Colacello

 BC

-Honestly, I didn’t think about it, I just enjoyed reading.
-I loved [Arthur] Rimbaud, and loved the story of him and Verlaine, but I also like [Charles] Baudelaire.
-I liked all of the romantic college sweet stuff—William Blake, it was kind of a 1960s thing also, he was a hippie idol, not that I was a hippie in high school.
-I liked [Gustave] Flaubert’s Madame Bovary.
+Honestly, I didn’t think about it—I just enjoyed reading.
+I loved Rimbaud, and the story of him and Verlaine, but I also liked Baudelaire.
+I liked the romantic, collegiate stuff—William Blake, who in the ’60s was a kind of hippie idol, though I wasn’t a hippie in high school.
+I liked Flaubert’s Madame Bovary.
 I tried reading Proust a few times, but the sentences were too long for me.
-[Laughter.]
-I liked the hard Europe push but over the years through high school and college I read three or four Proust biographies.
-Jean Cocteau was someone who fascinated me because he was an artist, writer, poet, filmmaker and a part of high society culture.
-He was Picasso’s bridge to society and Marie-Laure de Noailles.
 [Laughs.]
-She was like the Agnes Gund of her time; she entertained a lot, but I forget where the money came from.
-She had a fabulous hôtel particulier in Paris, and Gertrude Stein would stay there.
-She mixed the aristocracy with artists and writers, and Cocteau was her Jerry Zipkin.
+I liked the hard European push, but over the years I read three or four Proust biographies.

 EO

-How did your relationship to reading change when you were at Georgetown, were you reading the same stories; did you have the same beliefs?
+How did your relationship to reading change when you were at Georgetown?
+Were you reading the same stories—did you have the same beliefs?

 BC

-I was in the school of Foreign Service, which was very hard to get into, but I did a triple major and there wasn’t a math and science requirement—I loved that.
-We had to take four semesters of philosophy and four semesters of theology which was standard across the university, but my focus was economics, history, and political sciences.
-As a boy, I was always fascinated with geography, I had a globe in my room and atlases, a stamp collection—anything really that had to do with travel.
-In those days, you had to memorize the fifty states, the capitol, and their major product.
-For me, the School of Foreign Service was a natural fit because I didn’t care about attending Harvard, Princeton, or Yale.
+I was in the School of Foreign Service, which was very hard to get into, but I did a triple major and there wasn’t a math or science requirement—I loved that.
+We had to take four semesters of philosophy and four semesters of theology, which was standard across the university, but my focus was economics, history, and political science.

 EO